EugeneSiew/Dota-Arena/README.md

 # Dota-Arena
-Turn-based style 2 player game with a Dota theme
+Turn-based style 2 player game with a Dota theme.
+The game can be runned by downloading the [executble file](DotaArena.exe).
+Currently the match history in the executable file is not functioning.

 > Game Interface